CAAPIM/Xamarin-MAS-Foundation/Guides/iOS/IOS_GUIDES.md

 If you get an error, the most likely cause is an invalid app configuration file.
 See your Admin for help.
 8. Now you can **log in**, **log out**, and **access a protected API**.

-[TBD - Will we improve sample or use slick demo by Microsoft consultant?]
-[Sample app improvements: spelling errors Log in/Log out, human error messages, human text for grant flows, sample app should be something useful and interesting for enterprise.]

 ## Create App from Scratch or Integrate an Existing App into the Mobile SDK

 If you have an existing Xamarin app that you want to integrate into the Mobile SDK, or simply want full control to set up a new app, these steps are for you.